 Checking the tie rod ends

-4. Apply the handbrake, then raise the front of the vehicle and support it on axle stands.
+4. Apply the handbrake, then lift the front of the car and support it on axle stands.

 5. With the steering column unlocked, move each front wheel by hand and check for excessive play in the tie rod ends.
 There should be no lateral movement in the ball joint.

-6. Check up a condition of an antidust rubber cap of a tip of steering draft.
+6. Check the condition of the rubber dust cap of the steering rod end.

 7. If necessary, replace the tie rod end as described in Chapter 14.